keenans1/ticTacToe/README.md

 Challenges
 Fixing all of the bugs to get the game working properly Creating the data model to be functional
-Not adding extra features or better styling
+Not adding extra features or better styling, shouldve had better time management for this